-The starting salary for toolpushers can range from about £30,000 to £45,000 a year, rising to around £55,000 with experience.
-Senior toolpushers can earn up to around £100,000 a year, sometimes more, especially when working in the Middle East.
+The starting salary for toolpushers can range from about £45,000 to £55,000 a year.
+With experience they can earn £75,000 to £90,000 a year, sometimes more, especially when working in the Middle East.
 (In addition, employers provide accommodation and food, as well as warm and waterproof clothing.)

 - You would be based on an oil or gas rig and would sometimes have to work outdoors in conditions that can be very cold, wet, windy, noisy and dangerous.

 - There are risks of injury from accidents, especially if working at heights.

 - You would normally work offshore for 2 or 3 weeks, followed by a 2 or 3 weeks’ rest period onshore.
 This will mean spending long periods away from your home and family.